Below is a list of Vermont's subtractions from income with a brief description, as well.

 Military Pay (Form IN-113)

-Enter the amount of VT exempt military pay received in 2018 that is included in your Federal adjusted gross income.
+You may enter the amount of VT exempt military pay received in 2022 that is included in your Federal adjusted gross income.
 Exempt military pay is:

 - Wages earned from the armed services for full-time active duty outside of VT.
 You may be asked to provide the Required Supporting Documents Required: Copy of active duty orders.

 - Student loan repayment can be taken only if the amount is included in your adjusted gross income.
-Enter the repayment benefit made under 10 U.S.C.
-Chapters 109 and 1609 for 2018.
+You may enter the repayment benefit made under 10 U.S.C.
+Chapters 109 and 1609 for 2022.
 You may be asked to provide Required Supporting Documents: Certification statement from armed services showing your name, address, social security number, amount of student loan repayment, and payment date.

 VT Telecommunication Authority Bond/Note Interest (Form IN-113)